seungjaeryanlee/endtoend.ai/_posts/2018-07-04-ai-for-prosthetics-2.md

 pip install keras-rl
 ```

 The syntax for testing and submitting `KerasDDPGAgent` is identical to previous agents, using `run.py`.

 ```
 ./run.py KerasDDPGAgent
 ./run.py KerasDDPGAgent --submit
 ```

+To run or submit, you need a pretrained model saved in `KerasDDPGAgent_actor.h5f` and `KerasDDPGAgent_critic.h5f`.
+These files are generated and updated when you train the `KerasDDPGAgent`.

 To train `KerasDDPGAgent`, you need to specify the number of steps to train the agent with the `-t/--train` flag.
 For example, the command below trains the agent for 1000 time steps.

 ```bash
 ./run.py KerasDDPGAgent --train 1000